dtran421/dtran421.github.io/_pages/about.md

 For me, the most exciting part of programming is the process of solving problems through creative ideas and innovative approaches.

-Lately, these have been some things that have gripped my interest:
+Lately, these are some things that have captured my interest:

 - AI Agents
 - dotfiles config (and DX)
-- lazygit
 - React Email
 - Background/cron jobs